Hannah Einbinder

-Hannah Einbinder (born May 21, 1995) is an American actress and stand-up comedian.
-She is best known for her starring role as struggling comedy writer Ava Daniels in the HBO Max dramedy series Hacks, for which she received a Primetime Emmy Award and a Critics' Choice Television Award, as well as three Golden Globe Award nominations.
+Hannah Einbinder (/'aɪn.baɪndər/ EYEN-byne-dər; born May 21, 1995) is an American actress and stand-up comedian.
+She is best known for her starring role as struggling comedy writer Ava Daniels in the HBO Max comedy-drama series Hacks (2021–2026), for which she received various accolades including a Primetime Emmy Award and Critics' Choice Television Award, as well as nominations for four Golden Globes.
+Einbinder had her first starring role in a film in the 2026 comedy Seekers of Infinite Love.

 Early life and education

 Einbinder is the daughter of original Saturday Night Live cast member Laraine Newman and writer/director Chad Einbinder.
-She grew up in Los Angeles in a Reform Jewish family.
+She grew up in Los Angeles in a Jewish family.

 As a teenager, Einbinder was a competitive cheerleader.
 She graduated from Beverly Hills High School and went on to study broadcast journalism at Chapman University before earning a Bachelor of Fine Arts degree in television writing and production.
 At Chapman, Einbinder joined the school's improv team and had her first experience with stand-up comedy when she opened for Nicole Byer for a campus show.

 Career

 In 2019, Einbinder appeared in the Just for Laughs festival's New Faces showcase and was named by National Public Radio as one of the 10 standout comedians to watch.
 She was also named one of Vulture's best new up-and-coming comedians to watch in 2019; she was recognized for "her refreshingly absurdist charm."
-The same year, she was among the "New Faces of Comedy" at Just For Laughs.
+The same year, she was among the "New Faces of Comedy" at Just for Laughs.

 In March 2020, she made her national television debut on The Late Show with Stephen Colbert and at the time was the youngest person to do a stand-up set on the show.
-It was the show's last on-stage stand-up performance for fifteen months, as the COVID-19 pandemic began soon after the episode aired.

-Starting in 2021, she co-starred as Ava in Hacks on HBO Max, together with Jean Smart and Carl Clemons-Hopkins.
+Starting in 2021, she co-starred as Ava Daniels in Hacks on HBO Max, together with Jean Smart and Carl Clemons-Hopkins.
 The show received a total of 15 Emmy nominations, including acting nominations for Einbinder, Smart, and Clemons-Hopkins.

 She was on Variety's List of "10 Comics to Watch for 2021".
 She continued to perform stand-up comedy and toured nationally during the summer of 2022.
 Max released her debut stand-up special in June 2024, Hannah Einbinder: Everything Must Go.

-In May 2025, it was announced that she would star alongside Gillian Anderson in Jane Schoenbrun's upcoming slasher film, Teenage Sex and Death at Camp Miasma.
-Einbinder is set to play a lead role in the Mubi and Plan B production.
+In May 2025, it was announced that she would star alongside Gillian Anderson in Jane Schoenbrun's slasher film, Teenage Sex and Death at Camp Miasma.
+Einbinder played a lead role in the Mubi and Plan B production.

 In September 2025, she won her first Emmy for Outstanding Supporting Actress in a Comedy Series for her role in Hacks Season 4.

-Influences

-Einbinder has cited Dana Gould, Janeane Garofalo, Bo Burnham, Maria Bamford, Sklar Brothers, Marc Maron, and Steve Martin as being among her inspirations and influences.
+Activism